Homelessness in Seattle: Insufficient housing

-In a new book titled “Homelessness is a Housing Problem,” Clayton Page Aldern (a policy analyst and data scientist in Seattle) and Gregg Colburn (an assistant professor of real estate at the University of Washington’s College of Built Environments) studied per capita homelessness rates across the country along with what possible factors might be influencing the rates and found that high rates of homelessness are caused by shortages of affordable housing, not by mental illness, drug addiction, or poverty.
+In a book entitled "Homelessness is a Housing Problem", Clayton Page Aldern and Gregg Colburn studied per capita homelessness rates across the country along with what possible factors might be influencing the rates and found that high rates of homelessness are caused by shortages of affordable housing, not by mental illness, drug addiction, or poverty.

 They found that mental illness, drug addiction and poverty occur nationwide, but not all places have equally expensive housing costs.
 One example cited is that two states with high rates of opioid addiction, Arkansas and West Virginia, both have low per capita rates of homelessness, because of low housing prices.
 With respect to poverty, the city of Detroit is one of the poorest cities, yet Detroit's per capita homelessness rate is 20% that of West Coast cities like Seattle, Portland, San Francisco, Los Angeles, and San Diego.

-In an interview, Colburn stated: "To someone who says, “Will housing fix all of this?
-Or will there still be people on the street?,” we say that Seattle has five times the homelessness of Chicago.
-But there’s still homelessness, and there are people panhandling in Chicago.
-And so we aren’t suggesting that accommodating housing markets will end all homelessness.
-What we’re saying is, it doesn’t need to be five times what Chicago is."
+In an interview, Colburn stated: "To someone who says, 'Will housing fix all of this?
+Or will there still be people on the street?,' we say that Seattle has five times the homelessness of Chicago.
+But there's still homelessness, and there are people panhandling in Chicago.
+And so we aren't suggesting that accommodating housing markets will end all homelessness.
+What we're saying is, it doesn't need to be five times what Chicago is."

+Initiatives

-Operation Sack Lunch
+OSL (formally known as Operation Sack Lunch)

-Operation Sack Lunch is a city-funded outdoor feeding program begun in 2007, located under the Interstate 5 viaduct at Cherry Street in downtown Seattle.
-In 2012, Seattle Human Services Director Danette Smith said that because of poor conditions under the freeway, it should close or move indoors.
-The program's operators said it could not continue at all if forced to move indoors, and no indoor location was found during three years of discussion over the fate of the program, with some Seattle city council members resisting efforts to move it indoors.
-In fall of 2012, a transition program was recommended by a Mayor-appointed Task Force.
+OSL (formally known as Operation Sack Lunch) is the largest meal provider in Washington state, currently providing 7,000 no-cost, nutrient dense, culturally relevant meals a day.
+These meals are distributed to a wide range of organizations needing nutritional support including shelters, tiny house villages, permanent supportive housing units, and children's programs.
+This program began in 1989, and they partnered with the Seattle Human Services Department (HSD) in 1998.
+In 2012, there was some debate over the program's location, as Seattle Human Services Director Danette Smith said that because of poor conditions under the freeway, where they would distribute meals, it should close or move indoors.
+The program's operators said it could not continue at all if forced to move indoors.
+This issue seems to be solved, as of May 2024 the organization moved into their own state-of-the-art kitchen.
+This organization was also quite impactful during the COVID-19 pandemic.
+In January 2020, OSL was serving 3200 meals each day, and by April, per HSD partners request, OSL was producing more than 9000 meals a day.

+BLOCK Project

+The BLOCK project is another initiatives that aims to help homeless people in Seattle.
+This project builds small houses and places of shelter and coordinates with Seattle volunteers who are willing to offer areas of their backyards to place the houses.
+This is a sustainable, community-based way of addressing the problem of homelessness.